 You can purchase a basic photocopier for as little as £100, but if you are looking for a high copy resolution and work rate then expect to pay £2,000 and above.
-For a floor standing photocopier that produces 30 – 50 copies per minute (CPM) you may look to pay between £2,000 and £5,000.
+For a floor-standing photocopier that produces 30 – 50 copies per minute (CPM), you may look to pay between £2,000 and £5,000.
 If you are buying a photocopier for office use then chances are you should be looking to pay between £2,000 and £10,000.
-If it is a multifunctional photocopier or high performance photocopier that you want then you should look to pay between £5,000 and £12,000.
-Beyond this there are photocopiers that can roll out 100 CPM that have professional printing hubs and take up 3 to 4 metres of space.
+If it is a multifunctional photocopier or high-performance photocopier that you want then you should look to pay between £5,000 and £12,000.
+Beyond this, there are photocopiers that can roll out 100 CPM that have professional printing hubs and take up 3 to 4 metres of space.
 These sorts of photocopiers can cost anywhere between £20,000 and £100,000.

 To lease a standard performance photocopier producing between 35 CPM and 100 CPM then you can look to pay between £100 and £300 each month.
-These prices are based on a 5 year lease, however if the contract is shorter these prices will be higher.
+These prices are based on a 5-year lease, however, if the contract is shorter these prices will be higher.

 Cost of servicing agreement – The cost of the servicing agreement depends on the below factors:

 • Copy volume estimates – Part of the monthly cost will be based on your estimated copy volume.
 When it comes to leasing (including a lease purchase) and renting, be sure to read the small print.
-Many leases charge on a monthly pay per copy basis and the per copy rate gets cheaper the more copying you tell the supplier you will do.
-However, do not be tempted to overestimate this figure because in times of the year that you do not make as many copies as you have estimated, such as summer months when staff are on holiday, you do not get reimbursed the difference.
+Many leases charge on a monthly pay-per-copy basis and the per-copy rate gets cheaper the more copying you tell the supplier you will do.
+However, do not be tempted to overestimate this figure because, in times of the year that you do not make as many copies as you have estimated, such as summer months when staff are on holiday, you do not get reimbursed the difference.
 If your copying requirements fluctuate from month to month, try to arrange a service plan that charges you only for the copies you make (pay as you go) or one based on your estimated annual, not monthly, number of copies.
 A fair dealer should agree to these terms.

-• Coverage – All plans tend to cover costs of parts and labour for repairing and maintaining the photocopier.
+• Coverage – All plans tend to cover the costs of parts and labour for repairing and maintaining the photocopier.
 However, what parts are included in the plan differs from one photocopier dealer to another.
 Get a comprehensive list of what is and is not covered from a number of photocopier dealers so that you can compare plans and ensure you obtain adequate coverage.

 • Emergency repairs – Find out whether the costs of emergency repairs are covered by your contract or whether you pay as and when you need repairs.
-In either case get written confirmation of response times, and if you are paying on an as-needed basis then check the cost of this service.
-Also find out if they will provide you with a replacement photocopier if your photocopier needs serious repairs that cannot be done on the spot.
+In either case, get written confirmation of response times, and if you are paying on an as-needed basis then check the cost of this service.
+Also, find out if they will provide you with a replacement photocopier if your photocopier needs serious repairs that cannot be done on the spot.

 • Future costs – The contract will state how future service costs are priced.
-Ideally they should not go up more than 8% per annum.
+Ideally, they should not go up more than 8% per annum.

-Consumables – As discussed above, the main consumables of a photocopier are toner, paper, drum kit and fuser kit.
+Consumables – As discussed above, the main consumables of a photocopier are toner, paper, a drum kit and a fuser kit.
 Standard toner cartridges cost between £65 and £85.
 Paper cost £2 to £3 for 500 sheets.
 Drum kits can be between £125 and £175, and fuser kits cost between £100 and £200.
 None are cheap, so we recommend that you buy toner and paper in bulk to make savings.

 Generally, consumables such as toner are not included in the service contract.
 You can opt for a contract where the photocopier dealer also supplies the consumables.
 The benefit is that it is easier on the accounting, however it is about 20% more expensive than if you bought consumables from another source.
-If the convenience of the all-inclusive contract appeals to you, but the high price of consumables is an issue, a good tip is to let the photocopier dealers know that you are thinking of buying your consumables from an independent source and see if they can come up with a deal for you – after all they are used to negotiating.
+If the convenience of the all-inclusive contract appeals to you, but the high price of consumables is an issue, a good tip is to let the photocopier dealers know that you are thinking of buying your consumables from an independent source and see if they can come up with a deal for you – after all, they are used to negotiating.

 We hope that this guide has been helpful and happy photocopying.